-- Subjecting decisions made by "Higher Planning Council" regarding the use of agricultural land, inside and outside the boundaries of the municipal and village boundaries to non -a
+- Subjecting decisions made by "Higher Planning Council" regarding the use of agricultural land, inside and outside the boundaries of the municipal and village boundaries to non-agricultural use to a prior approval of M oA.

 - Giving the MoA the authority to license the PS organizations operating in the AS, other than cooperative societies.